Tudor-Barsan/AI-Image-Generator/README.md

 # 🖼️ AI Image Generator

-Developed a full-stack MERN applicaion where users can generate images with AI and share them with the community for others to interact with
+Developed a full-stack MERN applicaion where users can generate images with AI and share them with the community for others to interact with.

 ## 🧠 Building this project taught me how to:
 * Create server routes to Post and Get data to and from MongoDB